vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/09/085/_index.md

 title = "+085"

 +++
-For the four-vs. sequences and their contents, see publ. intro.
+For the four-vs. sequences and their contents, see published introduction.